-You should try to start cultivating potential recommenders as early in your academic career as possible—even as early as freshman or sophomore year of college.
+Try to start cultivating potential recommenders as early in your academic career as possible, even as early as your freshman or sophomore year of college.
 As a general rule, the longer the student-teacher relationship, the better the letter.
 The most important part of a recommendation letter is not all the positive words that can be crammed into it, but how telling and sincere a letter is, and how much it rings like a personal account of the applicant–and this can only be achieved if the relationship between the student and the teacher is lengthy.
 Very rarely can applicants who have had only a semester’s worth of interaction with their recommenders obtain truly influential recommendation letters from them.

 The best recommendations tend to have the following traits:

 - They discuss specifics about the applicant.
 Don’t let your letter (or your recommender) wallow in generalizations.
 The most persuasive recommendations are those that speak about the applicant with certainty and in detail, and those that show that the recommender has had repeated contact with the applicant.

 - They are lengthy.
 Recommendations that are less than a page are an automatic red flag.
 Can you really say anything of substance about anyone in 100 words or less?
 Make sure that every recommendation is a minimum of two pages.

 - They are overwhelmingly positive and do not contain any hidden reservations or concerns.
 A letter of recommendation is not a forum for the recommender to discuss negative attributes.
 If you’re not sure that the recommender can only say positive things about you (or if they themselves express reservations about being able to write you a positive letter) do not have them write the letter.